Sascha Bajin: Biography

+Bajin had a brief career on the Association of Tennis Professionals (ATP) Tour, reaching career high rankings of 1,149 in singles and 1,180 in doubles.

-He is best known as the former hitting partner of Serena Williams when she won several of her major title wins; and for coaching Naomi Osaka to two Grand Slam titles, one at the 2018 US Open and one at the 2019 Australian Open.
+He is best known as the former hitting partner of Serena Williams when she won several of her major title wins; and for later coaching Naomi Osaka to two Grand Slam titles, one at the 2018 US Open and one at the 2019 Australian Open.
 He won the inaugural WTA Coach of the Year award in 2018 for coaching Osaka to her first two titles, the US Open and the Indian Wells Open.
 Osaka split with Bajin shortly after her Australian Open title.

-In April 2019, he began working with Kristina Mladenovic.
+In April 2019, Bajin began working with Kristina Mladenovic.
 He split with Mladenovic in October 2019 and started coaching Dayana Yastremska.
 In September 2020 they split after Yastremska had a disappointing performance in the 2020 US Open.